 Are you going on a trip to the beautiful English city of Bath?
 With so many things to see in Bath it is easy to get overwhelmed by the possibilities.
 If you want to know the best places to visit in Bath we have you covered!
 Below you will find our guide to help plan your ultimate trip.

-Bath, one of Britain’s oldest cities, has been a center for wellness and pleasure since the days of the Roman Empire.
+Bath, one of Britain’s oldest cities, has been a centre for wellness and pleasure since the days of the Roman Empire.
 Its naturally warm and mineral-rich waters attracted those who sought its curative powers and potential for rejuvenation.

 Consequently, Bath became a destination for the wealthy elite who could afford such indulgences.
-The architecture and culture reflect this prosperous past and today visitors to the UK would be amiss to leave Bath off of their travel itinerary.
+The architecture and culture reflect this prosperous past, and today, visitors to the UK would be amiss to leave Bath off of their travel itinerary.

 Many, like the Royal Crescent and the Circus, were considered revolutionary architectural achievements of their time.
-For those who enjoy a little shopping, Bath’s charming streets are lined with delightful boutiques and independently owned shops.
+For those who enjoy a little shopping, Bath’s charming streets are lined with delightful boutiques and independently owned-shops.

 There are so many things to see in Bath, it’s easy to get overwhelmed by the possibilities.
 To help you plan your trip, here is a list of the best things to do in Bath, along with a few honourable mentions and hidden gems.